 Make Use of Special Loan Products

 In the same way that the government encourages saving for retirement, they also encourage homeownership.
 That’s why they’ve made a number of different loan options available to help first-time homebuyers secure a loan.
 Here are a few options:

 - FHA Loans - If you’re a first-time homebuyer with a short or checkered credit history, an FHA loan may be a good option for you.
 With a minimum down payment of 3.5% of the purchase price, FHA loans make purchasing your first home more affordable.
 Be aware that there is a 1.75% upfront premium on the amount of the mortgage and an annual 0.85% premium charged on minimum down payments for 30-year loans.

-- USDA Loans – First-time homebuyers living in rural areas may be able to take advantage of the U.S. Department of Agriculture’s rural development loan program.
-No down payment is required, and there are no private mortgage insurance (PMI) fees.
+- USDA Loans - First-time homebuyers living in rural areas may be able to take advantage of the U.S. Department of Agriculture’s rural development loan program.
+No down payment is required, and there is no private mortgage insurance (PMI) fee.
 These loans charge an upfront guarantee charge of 2%, which can be wrapped into your monthly payment, with an annual guarantee fee of 0.5% tacked on.

 - VA Loans - Servicemembers and veterans who have suitable credit and were discharged under conditions other than “dishonorable” may be eligible to obtain a VA loan.
 These loans require no down payment, but instead require a funding fee of between 2.15% to 3.30% that can be rolled into the loan payments.